jreiser1/cs2400-arm-classwork-1/README.md

 4. [arrays](https://godbolt.org/z/lcH006)
    1. Port this code to VisUAL.
-   2. Observe/show that this code writes the local array in reverse order to the `static` global array.
+   2. Observe/show that this code writes the local array in reverse order to the `static` global array. r2 and r3 act as indexes for the dimensions of the array as it is iterated through, and r1 acts as a "temp" store location for the value of r3

 5. [2d array](https://godbolt.org/z/Kr-Sn8)
    1. Port this code to VisUAL.